 Furthermore trade flourished in Gaul and the Gauls built communities known as hill forts, which could be considered the first French towns.
 Then about 600 BC the Greeks founded Marseilles and Gaul increasingly came into contact with the Mediterranean world.
 However the Gauls were hopelessly disunited.
 They were divided into about 60 tribes and that made it easy for the Romans to conquer them.

 First, in 121 BC, the Romans took control of part of southern France.
 They called it the province (In Latin provincia).
 Today it is called Provence.
 Then in 58 BC Julius Caesar began conquering the rest of Gaul.
 The Gauls failed to unite against him until 52 BC when a man called Vercingetorix led them.
-However the Gauls were crushed at the battle of Alesia and eventually they were forced to submit to Roman rule.
+However, the Gauls were crushed at the battle of Alesia and eventually, they were forced to submit to Roman rule.

 Afterwards the Romans built a network of roads across Gaul to enable their army to march quickly from one area to another.
-Then in 43 BC they made Lugdunum (Lyon) the capital of Gaul and under the Emperor Augustus many more towns were built.
+Then in 43 BC, they made Lugdunum (Lyon) the capital of Gaul and under the Emperor Augustus many more towns were built.

 Slowly the Gauls adopted the Roman way of life (at least to a certain extent).
 Latin became a common language.
-Moreover some Gauls were made Roman citizens.
+Moreover, some Gauls were made Roman citizens.
 (Being a Roman citizen was a privilege and an advantage).
 Many Gauls came to fill government posts in Gaul and in 48 AD they were allowed to become Roman senators.

 Christianity arrived in France as early as the first century.
 Christians suffered terrible persecution.
 In 250 AD a man named Denis was beheaded.
-He later became patron saint of France.
+He later became the patron saint of France.

 However from the mid-3rd century the Roman Empire was in decline.
-There was raging inflation and epidemics struck.
+There were raging inflation and epidemics struck.
 Worse Rome imposed crushing taxes.
 To escape them some peasants abandoned their farms and became outlaws.

 A Timeline of France